ericniebler/range-v3/doc/index.md

 This code is fairly stable, well-tested, and suitable for casual use, although currently lacking documentation.
 No promise is made about support or long-term stability.
 This code *will* evolve without regard to backwards compatibility.

+A notable exception is anything found within the `ranges::cpp20` namespace.
+Those components will change rarely or (preferably) never at all.

 \subsection tutorial-installation Installation